 Fernanda "Fernie" Medina

-Master's student Fernanda "Fernie" Medina (2013-2015) completed her thesis project with African skinks in the genus Afroablepharus/Panaspis.
+Master's student Fernanda "Fernie" Medina (2013-2015) completed her thesis project with African skinks in the genera Afroablepharus/Panaspis.
 This major undertaking is a continuation of a project she started as an undergraduate researcher in my lab.
 Her work was published in Molecular Phylogenetics and Evolution in 2016.
 Fernie is now working for a vet in Austin, TX.

 Master's student Frank Portillo (2010-2012) completed a thesis on the systematics of Leptopelis treefrogs from the Itombwe Plateau of eastern Congo.
 He is a coauthor on a published paper about Leptopelis fiziensis, two first-authored species descriptions were published in 2014 (Leptopelis anebos is shown below), and a major first-authored phylogenetic analysis of Leptopelis from the Albertine Rift was published in 2015.
-Frank is currently a Ph.D. candidate in my lab, and he is now focused on atractaspidine & aparallactine snake systematics in 2017, and many publications are in the pipeline from his outstanding work.
+Frank completed a dissertation on atractaspidine & aparallactine snake systematics in 2017, and many publications are in the pipeline from his outstanding work.
 Frank is currently teaching at a local community college.

 In November 2011, M.S. student Chris Anderson (2009-2011) defended his thesis, "Phylogeography of northern populations of the black-tailed rattlesnake (Crotalus molossus Baird and Girard, 1853), with the revalidation of C. ornatus Hallowell, 1854".
 Chris was awarded the 2011 Outstanding Master's Thesis in Biology for his work, which was published in Herpetological Monographs in 2012.
 His photograph was featured on the cover.
 Chris is pursuing a Ph.D. at the University of New Mexico.